When was the last time you attempted to declutter your website?

 Let’s dig in.

-- Decluttering your website is necessary to improve the user experience and maintain a positive brand image.
+Decluttering your website is a necessary task to improve the user experience and maintain a positive brand image.

-- To adapt the KonMari method for a website, the first step is to commit to decluttering and planning out the ideal user experience from the moment a visitor hits the homepage.
+To adapt the KonMari method for a website, the first step is to commit to decluttering and plan out the ideal user experience from the moment a visitor hits the homepage.

 What Is the Purpose of Decluttering?